turbot/steampipe-mod-digitalocean-insights/dashboards/blockstorage/docs/blockstorage_volume_detail.md

 - What tags are applied?
 - Which droplet is it attached to?
 - Which type of filesystem has been configured?
+- What relationships does the volume have with other resources?